I am a journalist working with small companies and big causes to create compelling evidence-based communications.

 Together, we share your powerful messages.
 I am a team player and happy to join the team adding flexible communications capacity.

 More about Elisabeth Winkler

 After 18 months as a political columnist in the Bristol Evening Post, I was editor for the Soil Association for eight years (2001 to 2009) including editor of Living Earth, news editor of Organic Farming and editor of the relaunched 1946 journal, Mother Earth.

 Fast freelancer with flair and focus, I add hit-the-ground-running senior communications capacity to your existing team.

-I am a versatile communicator, including public speaking, playwriting and acting.
-My memoir to my husband, ASHES, was shortlisted in the Fish Publishing Short Memoir 2013 Awards.
-In 2015, I was commissioned by Changing Face Collective to write a verbatim play based on interviews with people affected by accelerated gentrification in Lambeth.
-Where Will We Live? received a four-star review from The Stage.
+I authored Eventful Journeys, based on interviews with two refugees from Nazi Europe.
+A short memoir, Ashes, was shortlisted in the Fish Publishing Short Memoir 2013 Awards.
+I was commissioned by Changing Face Collective in 2015 to write a verbatim play based on interviews with people affected by accelerated gentrification in Lambeth – Where Will We Live? received a four-star review from The Stage.
 In 2016, I performed York in a regendered Barded Ladies production of Henry VI part 3 in the Bristol Shakespearian Festival.
 In 2018, I played Mistress Quickly in the Apricity adaption of Henry IV parts 1 & 2, Between The Armies.
 I have been in several short films, including SPIT.
-In 2019, my work made the Fish long-list for Flash Fiction, and Poetry.
-I am publishing two ebooks in June 2019: ASHES a memoir to my late husband, Adrian Reid; and the ebook publication of his best-selling novel, Confessions of Hitch-hiker.
+In 2019, my work made the Fish long-list for Flash Fiction (Milk) and Poetry (Marram).
+In 2019, I published two ebooks: ASHES a memoir to my late husband, Adrian Reid; and the ebook publication of his best-selling novel, Confessions of Hitch-hiker.
 I was published in Mslexia in 2020.